Common Mistakes

 using namespace std;

-It seems reasonable and every book on learning C++ out there perpetrates the same mistake.
-The problem is the " using namespace std; ".
-On programs that are only 10 lines long (like in most books) it does not cause any problems.
-But as soon as your code strays to any meaningful size then it starts to become an issue.
-The problem with teaching new developers this technique is that they are not aware of the problems it causes and so it becomes a habit for all code they write.
+It seems reasonable, and every book on learning C++ perpetrates the same mistake.
+The problem is the using namespace std;.
+In programs that are only 10 lines long (like in most books), it does not cause any problems.
+But as soon as your code strays to any meaningful size, it becomes an issue.
+The problem with teaching new developers this technique is that they are unaware of the problems it causes, so it becomes a habit for all code they write.
 Break this habit now before you start doing it without thinking at the top of every source file you write.

 We call this problem namespace pollution.
-What the using clause is doing is pulling everything from the named namespace into the current namespace; this will cause issues if there is already code in the current namespace.
-Doing this in your source file is bad enough but even worse is doing this in your header file.
+The using clause pulls everything from the named namespace into the current namespace; this will cause issues if there is already code in the current namespace.
+Doing this in your source file is bad enough but even worse!
+Is doing this in your header file.
 The problem with doing it in a header file is that you pollute the namespace for every source file that includes your header file.
-If the user of the header file is not aware of this pollution then trying to track down a suddenly new issue becomes really very hard.
+If the user of the header file is unaware of this pollution, then trying to track down a sudden new issue becomes very hard.

-But not doing this is causing my much more typing!
+But not doing this is causing me much more typing!

 toomuch.cpp